 But even though Manderley looks like a dream home, it turns out to be a nightmare for him and his young bride.

 It may look like a real English estate, but according to Architectural Digest, this was actually a miniature built on a table.

 The interiors were created on soundstages and with painted backgrounds.

-In this promotional photo from the film, the new Mrs. de Winter is introduced to her household staff–and is a little intimidated by it all:
+In this promotional photo, the new Mrs. de Winter is introduced to her household staff:

 The novel was written by Daphne Du Maurier.
 David O. Selznick acquired the rights to it for $50,000.

-Mrs. De Winter’s new bedroom at Manderley which, as Mrs. Danvers points out, doesn’t have a view of the sea like Rebecca’s did:
+Her new bedroom at Manderley, as Mrs. Danvers points out, doesn’t have a view of the sea like Rebecca’s did:

-Du Maurier’s grandfather was George Du Maurier, the author of the famous novel Trilby, which tells the tale of Svengali.
+Du Maurier’s grandfather was George Du Maurier, author of the famous novel Trilby.

 Rebecca’s writing desk with her distinctive monogram on everything: